prrrffrrrp/RemaneR/README.md

 ----------
 #### Work in progress:

-  Because the it can be trycky to install the textract module and because it does way more than it is strictly necessary in !RemaneR, I'm working in a version that will be textract free.
-  You can find it in the *nodependency* branch.
+Because the it can be trycky to install the Textract module and because it does way more than it is strictly necessary in !RemaneR, I'm working in a version that will be Textract free.You can find it in the _nodependency_ branch.

 Right now this version only accepts .docx, .txt and .csv files (with only one row of data).